LucidVR/opengloves-driver/README.md

-# lucidgloves - LucidVR X Fngrs
+# OpenGloves Driver - LucidVR X Fngrs
+## 🚨 Please follow instructions in the <a href="https://github.com/LucidVR/opengloves-driver/wiki">wiki</a> for necessary configuration of the driver
+The driver won't work unless you configure the SteamVR input bindings and the driver settings.

 Developed by:
 * Danwillm
-* Lucas_VRTech
+* Lucas_VRTech (LucidVR)

 ## What is this?
 This repository contains the OpenVR(SteamVR) driver for a DIY VR Haptic Glove.

 __This Repository is a *very early* work in progress.
-Binaries are not up yet and many things are likely to change.__
+Many things are likely to change.__
 Things in this repo are subject to rapid changes and currently is not in a stable release state.

 Pre-Built binaries are available in the releases section.